What Are The Pros And Cons Of Resin Flooring?

 Durability

-Once the resin hardens it is extremely firm.
+Once the resin hardens, it is extremely firm.
 Thicker floors can withstand almost constant use from heavy vehicles, which makes them useful for garages.
-Forklifts are another potential vehicle that are suitable for use on a resin floor.
+Forklifts are another potential vehicle that is suitable for use on a resin floor.

 Lifespan